 We were all pretty shocked however when suddenly the piper broke in mid tune, removed the bagpipes reed from his mouth, and barked at us in scabrous Scots

 “I’m fuckin’ frying up here!”

-He stared at us at us for a moment, looking from face to face.
-And, seeming to realise the futility of his playing in the untypical Scottish heat for a few non-paying gawpers, ripped off the huge bear-y hat and stalked off down to the bank.
+He stared at us at us for a moment.
+Looking from face to face.
+And, seemingly realising the futility of his playing here, in the untypical Scottish heat for a few non-paying gawpers, the piper ripped off the huge bear-y hat and stalked off down to the bank.

-The curse words followed with him along the riverside.
+More curse words followed with him, floating along the riverside.

-We all stood looking at our boots for a while, embarrassed, not knowing how to break the yawning silence that had been filled by wailing bagpipes a few minutes earlier.
+We all stood for a while, looking at our boots, embarrassed, not really knowing how to break the yawning silence that had been filled by wailing bagpipes a few minutes earlier.

 Driving along now in the tartan van, leaving Loch Lomond’s park and passing into Argyll and Bute, the countryside has gone crazy.

-The mountains are getting higher still, but then the ranges suddenly break and we pass through open plains of turmeric coloured moorland grasses, with boggy lakes catching the sun.
+The mountains are getting higher and higher still.
+But then the ranges suddenly break and we pass through open plains of turmeric coloured moorland grasses, with boggy lakes catching the sun.

 Two hitch-hikers are on the road.
 “Put your foot down,” I advise out the corner of my mouth, gratuitously uncharitable given all our free lifts on this trip.